tommcgurl/Users-Demo-React-Native/README.md

 I'm using [Random API's](https://twitter.com/randomapi) [randomuser.me](https://randomuser.me/) for generating random users as the data source for my ListView application.
 It's a pretty awesome resource for some quick fake data.

+#### Running the existing project
+If you want to see the final product.
+Follow the below instructions.
+If you want to go through the implementation check out the [steps section](#steps).

+1. Clone the repo
+2. cd into the *UsersDemo* folder and run
+    ```
+    npm install
+    ```
+3. Navigate to the UsersDemo folder and open the **UsersDemo.xcodeproj** file.
+4. Now once the project opens in xCode, simply select the device you want to run on and hit
+    ```
+    ⌘ + R
+    ```
+This will start a development server and the iOS simulator.

 ####Steps

 1. Generate the tutorial project using